Intervention/docs/image/v4/modifying-images/text-fonts.md

 > public FontFactory::wrap(int $width): FontFactory

 Specifies the maximum width of the text in pixels.
-The text to be rendered is parsed using the specified font options, and each line is automatically wrapped to the maximum width.
+The method parses the text using the specified font options, and each line is automatically wrapped to the maximum width.
 Hyphenation is not performed.

 #### Parameters